KomodoPlatform/dPoW/doc/bible.md

 <b>The top 30 NNs who will be auto-elected will be announced on March 1st.
 30 Notary Node spots are available in the 2020 election.
 Starting with season 4 the automatic re-elections are reduced to 3 spots per region.

 The elections start on March 1st with the airdrop of the Vote2020 tokens and end on March 15th.
-The Komodo Core update is planned for March 31st and the hardfork activation for April 15th, 2020. </b>
+The Komodo Core update is planned for March 31st and the hardfork activation for May 31st, 2020. </b>

 <br>